 User behaviour data is a method for collecting, processing, and interpreting various types of user data.
 It helps us understand how people interact with a website or service.
-This method makes it possible to not just determine who these users are but also keep track of what they do, why they do it, and predict what they’ll do next.
+This method not only allows you to determine who these users are but also to track what they do, why they do it, and predict what they’ll do next.

 Today, having the right user behaviour data at your disposal can make a difference for any business.
 Companies need this data to create suitable experiences for every one of their customers, and customers are quickly getting used to new circumstances.
 Customer experience (CX) quality has become one of the most important discerning factors between brands.
-It’s also become one of the main reasons why people trust certain brands, come back to them, and ultimately, why they convert.
+It’s also become one of the main reasons people trust certain brands, come back to them, and ultimately convert.

 That’s why it’s important to understand how behaviour data works and how it can benefit your conversions and business.
-So, let’s check out what information you can extract from these data and a few tips on using them properly.
+So, let’s check out what information you can extract from this data and a few tips on using it properly.

 4 types of data